 - Stretching.
 Getting up and stretching throughout the day is very helpful for your body and brain.
 Sitting inside all day in whatever your designated space is can make you feel trapped and tired.
 Walking around and stretching your limbs a few times a day can be very beneficial.

 Finally, setting an end of day routine can help your brain know when the day is over and when it is time to relax.
-It is difficult to train your brain into recognizing the start of your workday and the end of your workday when you work from home during COVID-19.
+It is difficult to train your brain into recognizing the start of your workday and the end of your workday when working from home.
 Normally when at work, you have a designated quitting time and your brain anticipates that towards the end of the day and when you get home you begin to relax.
 When working from home, those triggers can be confusing and hard to recognize.
 Developing an end of day time and routine can be greatly beneficial to your brain and work productivity.

 - Set a time similar to your regular time of ending work.
 If you normally get off at 5:00 pm, then try to finish up your work by your usual time and make it a routine